 Topic 1: Opioid Epidemic

 Will Glaspy – Special Agent in Charge of the Houston DEA office – started off the conference highlighting the primary role of the DEA: protecting the American public by preventing diversion of controlled substances.
 The death toll is continuing to rise, with 66,000 deaths in 2016 and 72,000 deaths in 2017 attributed to the Opioid Epidemic.
 To curb the Epidemic, Mr. Glaspy confirmed that the DEA does not target users but instead focuses on the supply: cartels and rogue individuals that divert products.
 Mr. Glaspy closed his piece by stating that the DEA “values private-public partnership” – which bodes well for upcoming changes to DEA regulation.

 Topic 2: Registration Overview

 Erika Gehrmann – Chief, Registration & Program Support Section – followed up with an in-depth overview of registration with the DEA.
-Some of the nuances covered included: DEA requires renewals for those companies with “Order to Show Cause” to be submitted 45 days before expiration; how the DEA defers to the state government on whether a company is considered a “new company” and requires a new registration, if there is a tax conversion, and how registration isn’t required for List 1 chemicals, if it is in the Finished Drug Form.
+Some of the nuances covered include: DEA requires renewals for those companies with “Order to Show Cause” to be submitted 45 days before expiration; how the DEA defers to the state government on whether a company is considered a “new company” and requires a new registration, if there is a tax conversion, and how registration isn’t required for List 1 chemicals, if it is in the Finished Drug Form.

 Topic 3: Manufacturers & Importers of Schedule 1 & 2